 Read Aloud: Pick your favorite.
 There are so many books about the amazing life of Ada Lovelace — from board books to adult.

 Meal Idea: Codes are basically a set instructions a computer can understand.
 Recipes are basically a set of instructions cooks can understand.
 Let your kids help you follow a recipe of their choice today.

 Dinner Conversation Starter: There is a considerable amount of speculation regarding Ada Lovelace and her actual contribution to computer programming.
 What do you believe?

 Learn More: Read more about Ada Lovelace on Wikipedia.

 At Home Family Fun: PBS has a recipe for DIY fossils out of coffee grounds.

 Outing Idea: The Science Museum of Minnesota is open to visitors with advanced tickets.
 Spend some time in with their fossils.
-It’s too late in the season to go fossil hunting at Hill Annex Mine State Park, but you could make plans for the spring.

 Read Aloud: Fossils for Kids: A Junior Scientist’s Guide to Dinosaur Bones, Ancient Animals, and Prehistoric Life on Earth by Ashley Hall .